goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/feature-flags.md

 Feature flag mechanism is very simple.
 It will run a feature only if the corresponding feature flag is `True`.

-# Interface and Layers
+# Next

-Next, you can continue to [interface and layers](interface-and-layers.md).
+Next, you can continue to read about [interface and layers](interface-and-layers.md).

 <!--startTocSubTopic-->
 <!--endTocSubTopic-->